ahmedkhelifi/Home-care/README.md

 ## Dashboard

 We're currently working on implementing the dashboard API.
-The dashboard is intended to inform the doctos when a user forgets to either take the prescribed medication or enter the health updates (weight, pulse, bloos pressure and temperature).
+The dashboard is intended to inform the doctos when a user forgets to either take the prescribed medication or enter the health updates (weight, pulse, blood pressure and temperature).

 ## Patient

-The doctor uses the following API calls to get a list of all existinng patients or to add a new patient.
-We're workinng. at the moment on implementing new calls to receive more detailed information.
+The doctor uses the following API calls to get a list of all existing patients or to add a new patient.
+We're working at the moment on implementing new calls to receive more detailed information.

 - GET `/api/patient/`
 Return a list of all patients